jwrpalmer99/indy-fx/README.md

 - Or use macros/API (`game.indyFX...`).

 Token/Tile convenience:
-- If a token/tile has Indy FX, its HUD includes a remove button.
+- If a token/tile/template has Indy FX, its HUD includes an **Edit** button that opens the shader editor for that instance.

 ### Apply to Regions
 - Add Region Behavior type **indyFX**.